DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

 * **nextcloud-redis** - in memory file caching and more reliable transactional file locking
 * **nextcloud-cron** - for periodic maintenance in the background

+Note that `nextcloud_data` is mounted in 3 containers.

 `docker-compose.yml`
 ```yml